Lux-AI-Challenge/Lux-Design-S1/README.md

 npm install -g @lux-ai/2021-challenge
 ```

-To run a match from command line (CLI), simply run
+To run a match from the command line (CLI), simply run

 ```
 lux-ai-2021 path/to/botfile path/to/otherbotfile